 Found on the back of your Gas Safe registered engineer’s Gas Safe card, these categories confirm an engineer’s qualification to carry out a specific type of gas work on a certain appliance.
 You can also check the gas services a business can offer via our web search.

 You’ll find all the information you need on the different categories, as well as a glossary of gas work terms, in our two guides.

-Relates to those gas appliances that are designed for use in a domestic property, as well as gas pipework up to 35mm in diameter, again in domestic property.
+Domestic work relates to gas appliances designed for use in a domestic property, and gas pipework up to 35mm in diameter, again in domestic property.
 In larger domestic properties, non-domestic appliances and larger pipework are sometimes required; in these cases, appropriate non-domestic work categories may be necessary.